Artificial Hippocampus Networks for Efficient Long-Context Modeling: Experiments

 \myPara{Training objectives: self-distillation vs. next-token prediction} We train AHNs using self-distillation, minimizing the KL divergence between the AHN-augmented logits and the full attention outputs.
 As a comparison, we also apply standard next-token prediction with cross-entropy (CE) loss, which encourages AHNs to ``learn to compress'' directly from data distribution.
 As shown in Table~\ref{tab:ablations}, this replacement results in a marked performance drop on LongBench.
 We hypothesize this is because CE provides sparse learning signals, and pushes the small AHN modules towards shortcuts in the training data.
 In contrast, self-distillation offers denser guidance over the teacher's entire output distribution, compelling AHNs to learn more generalizable context representations.

-\myPara{Randomization vs. fixed windows} We train AHNs with randomized sliding window sizes to encourage a general compressive module that adapts to varying look-ahead contexts.
-By comparison, models trained with fixed windows tend to overfit to the specific configuration and fail to generalize to unseen context lengths.
-This suggests that the design of compression priors and training schedules deserves further investigation.
-To evaluate context generalization, we fix attention sinks to 128 tokens and test AHN-augmented models with sliding window sizes from 896 to 8064.
-As shown in Figure~\ref{fig:longbench-generalization}, AHN-augmented models maintain strong performance across all tested configurations.
+\myPara{Training window size: randomized vs. fixed} We train AHNs using randomized sliding-window sizes to encourage a more general and robust compressive module that can adapt to varying context lengths.
+In contrast, models trained with a fixed window often overfit to that specific configuration and fail to generalize to unseen context lengths, leading to noticeable performance degradation, as shown in Table \ref{tab:ablations}.